 About our maps

-This website is designed to help you get around.
+This website is designed to help you find locations, and get around The University of Melbourne campuses.

 Just start typing into the search field to reveal locations, and select one to view it on the map.

-The search tool changes scope depending on where you are within the site.
-On 'generic' pages, like the home page, or the directions page, the search is across all campuses.
-Once you're in a campus section, though, the search is only within that campus.
+The quick search tool changes scope depending on where you are within the site.
+On top level pages, like the home page, or the directions page, the search is across all campuses.
+Once you're in a campus section of the site, the search is only within that campus.

-Of course, you can also browse the map.
+You can browse the map.
 Click, zoom, and drag to find locations.
 Use the level bar on the left to switch to a different floor, and click on a location to reveal a pop-up that displays any known information about the location.

 Seeing where you are works just like Google, Apple, or any other maps.
 Clicking the target icon on the right side of the map shows (with permission), your location close as possible.